umloucobr/whatsanalysis/README.md

 # whatsanalysis
-An analyisis of a Whatsapp chat.
+An analysis of a Whatsapp chat.